TABLE OF CONTENTS

 Minors or their legal representatives are also exempt from costs in appeals against decisions relating to the application, amendment or termination of maintenance, handed down in juvenile court proceedings.

 Parties in juvenile court proceedings and actions against the status of a person are exempt from prior payment of court fees.
 According to national legislation, majority is reached at the age of eighteen.

-In such proceedings, if the applicant does not qualify for legal aid or free proceedings, the court fee may only be demanded at the end.
-Moreover, the proceedings laid down in Article 56 of the Regulation where the obligation of parents to provide maintenance for a child under twenty-one years of age is concerned (Article 46 of the Regulation) should be completely free.
+In such proceedings, if the applicant does not qualify for legal aid or free proceedings, the court fee may be demanded at the end.
+Moreover, the proceedings laid down in Article 56 of the Regulation, where the obligation of parents to provide maintenance for a child under twenty-one years of age is concerned (Article 46 of the Regulation) must be completely free.